iay/iay.github.io/foo.md

 ---
 layout: default
-title: this is a title
+title: this is the "foo" page
 ---

-# New markdown page #
+# Another page #

 This is a test of markdown in git user pages.
-Is this "git flavoured markdown"?
+This is ordinary markdown, not "git flavoured markdown".

 Second paragraph.